cerfacs-globc/icclim/doc/source/how_to/dask.rst

       only for fast exploratory assessment.
 This disables the overlap correction, so percentile-based results can be scientifically biased and should not be treated as the corrected final result.
+   -  To reduce peak memory further, lower the safe bootstrap budget, for example ``ICCLIM_BOOTSTRAP_SAFE_TILE_MEMORY=512MB``.
+This will create more spatial tiles and can be slower, but each tile asks dask to keep less bootstrap working data in memory.

 Worker chatterbox syndrome - Dashboard
 ======================================